uber-asido/frontend/README.md

 # SF Movies frontend

+### Disclaimer

+This is the frontend side of the SM Movies project, while the development emphasis was on the backend.
+For more information visit the [backend repository](https://github.com/uber-asido/backend).

+---

 The purpose of the client is to fetch data from the [backend](https://github.com/uber-asido/backend) service and visually present it on a map.
 The client uses [Angular framework](https://angular.io/) and is written in [TypeScript](https://www.typescriptlang.org/).
 Among the features it includes:
 * Show all filming locations at once.
 * Map point clustering.